US and Chinese defense ministers meet in Singapore – KION546

 US Defense Secretary Lloyd Austin and Chinese Minister of National Defense Gen. Wei Fenghe held their first face-to-face meeting on Friday at a major defense summit in Singapore.

-The meeting at the Shangri-la Dialogue comes during Austin’s fourth trip to the Indo-Pacific region after a formal request from China’s military leadership.
+The meeting at the Shangri-la Dialogue took place during Austin’s fourth trip to the Indo-Pacific region after a formal request from China’s military leadership.

 According to a Pentagon readout of the meeting Austin, reiterated that the US “remains committed to our longstanding one China policy.”